• 23 miles +/- NW of Crystal City

 Terrain is typical South Texas flatlands with occasional hillocks and shallow gullies and three larger draws including Chacon Creek, a wet weather but important rainwater catchment.
-Concrete crossings provide wet weather assess across some of the gullies.
+Concrete crossings provide wet weather access across some of the gullies.

 The ranch's twenty-four ponds are discussed in detail in the hunting comments.
 Well water includes seven wells equipped with windmills which are currently inactive due to the abundant pond water, four irrigation wells, and two other water wells equipped with submersible pumps and three others not in use.
 Some of the ponds have irrigation pumps to provide additional water for crops.
-Six food plots ranch in size from about 20 acres to 60 acres.
+Six food plots range in size from about 20 acres to 60 acres.
 There are three, portable irrigation pivots that serve about 25 acres each.
 Milo was planted in 2016.
 There is an industrial electricity generator, set up as a private power plant, that provides electricity to some of the irrigation pivots.

 To state the obvious, this is a world class, turn-key South Texas hunting ranch.
 Hunting television shows and world class athletes have been guests at this ranch.

 The ranch is currently under a hunting lease.
 The lease may be terminated prior to the upcoming hunting season depending on the date of the closing of the sale.
 There are no other surface leases and no through access easements to any neighbor.
 Rio Grande Electric Co-op and the phone company provide the ranch with utilities.
 Seller may request that a buyer cooperate in a 1031 Tax Deferred Exchange transaction upon closing involving no cost to Buyer and no delay of closing.
 Certain farm and ranch equipment may be available at prices to be negotiated.
 The ranch sells turn-key with home and lodge furnishings, all deer blinds and all deer feeders.
 Shown by appointment only.